 After Deal Castle, we drove to the White Cliffs of Dover National Trust site where we parked and then walked along the tops of the cliffs, similar to what we did at the Cliffs of Moher in Ireland.

 It is said that on a clear day, you can see France (34 km / 21 mi across the channel).
 Our day was not clear, so we will never know if that is true or not.
 One surprising thing about the Cliffs of Dover was the giant Port of Dover built directly below the cliffs.
 It was like a miniature city built on the water.

 It is reported that the Port of Dover is the world’s busiest passenger port.

 After spending about ten minutes at the Cliffs of Dover, we walked to Dover town centre and to the shop where we had booked to go on a sea safari.
 Dover reminds me of Duluth, Minnesota.

 Our sea safari was to take us to see the Cliffs of Dover and other sites from a boat in the sea.
-Due to multiple instances of miscommunication between Peter and I and the sea safari company, we found out upon arrival that our tour had been cancelled due to lack of safari goers.
+Due to multiple instances of miscommunication between Peter and me and the sea safari company, we found out upon arrival that our tour had been canceled due to a lack of safari-goers.
 So, we hopped back in the car and drove two hours back to Maidenhead unfulfilled and bit depressed.